srihari-humbarwadi/retinanet-tensorflow2.x/RESULTS.md

 ### Models
+ - All models, unless stated are trained with square inputs.
+ - All models are trained on coco2017 train split and evaluated on the coco2017 val split.
+ - The RetinaNet paper trains the model for ~ 12.7 epochs on the coco2017, this is referred to as 1x schedule, model listed below are trained for 1x, 3x or 30x schedules
 ## ResNet50 640x640
 <pre>
- - Training dataset    : COCO2017 train split
- - Evaluation dataset  : COCO2017 validation split
  - Backbone            : ResNet50 v1 (ImageNet pretrained weights)
- - Schedule            : 3x (1x is ~12 epochs)
+ - Schedule            : 3x
  - Time required       : 50mins
  - System              : v3-32 TPU pod
  - config              : <a href="configs/v3-32/mscoco-retinanet-resnet50-640x640-3x-256.json">mscoco-retinanet-resnet50-640x640-3x-256</a>